-Judge orders Postal Service to sweep facilities for undelivered mail-in ballots
+Postal Service fails to meet deadline to sweep facilities for undelivered mail-in ballots

 Order issued to the USPS to ensure no ballots are left behind

+The United States Postal Service failed to meet a deadline to conduct a sweep of its facilities in dozens of districts around the country for undelivered mail-in ballots and to deliver them last-minute on Election Day.

-U.S. District Court Judge Emmet Sullivan ordered the U.S. Postal Service to conduct a sweep of its facilities in a dozen districts around the country to make sure no ballots are left behind and undelivered on Election Day.
+Earlier Tuesday, U.S. District Court Judge Emmet Sullivan ordered the U.S. Postal Service to conduct a sweep of its facilities between 12:30 p.m. and 3 p.m.

+"Given the time constraints set by this Court's order, and the fact that Postal Inspectors operate on a nationwide basis, Defendants were unable to accelerate the daily review process to run from 12:30 p.m. to 3:00 p.m. without significantly delaying preexisting activities on the day of the election," the USPS wrote in a release.

 Tuesday is the final day by which ballots can be postmarked in order to be counted in the 2020 election, and even states that are accepting ballots beyond Election Day have hard deadlines before ballots will be turned away.